24 Hour Emergency Line: (01295) 670501

 Equine Influenza (Equine Flu) Vaccine

-Different venues and organisations have different requirements for equine flu vaccination.
+Different equestrian venues and organisations have different requirements for equine flu vaccination.
 Please check with the authority under which you intend to compete.

 Equine Tetanus Vaccine

 A bacterial infection caused by Clostridium tetani, tetanus lives in soil and faecal matter, and usually enters the body via breaks in the skin.
 Toxins work their way up the nervous system to cause painful muscular contraction.
-Signs may include a protruding third eyelid, stiffness of the jaw and limbs and may progress to respiratory failure and death.
-Unfortunately, even with intensive treatment, the survival rate for tetanus cases is low.
-We recommend vaccinating all horses for tetanus every other year to ensure adequate protection against this deadly disease.
+Symptoms of tetanus in horses may include a protruding third eyelid, stiffness in the jaw and limbs, and may progress to respiratory failure and death.
+Unfortunately, even with intensive treatment, the survival rate of tetanus in horses and ponies is low.

 Worm Counts for Horses

 A faecal worm egg count (FWEC) measures the number of worm eggs contained in a sample of your horse’s dung, to indicate whether you need to give your horse a wormer or not.
-FWECs are an important tool for effective worm control and should be conducted every 12 weeks for adult horses during the grazing season.
+FWECs are an important tool for effective and responsible worm control, and should be conducted every 12 weeks for adult horses during the grazing season.
 You can find out more about our annual worm control package here.

 Our fully-comprehensive annual worm control package includes:

-• 3 x worm egg counts
+• 4 x worm egg counts

 • 1 x weigh tape

-• Unlimited up-to-date advice from our vets
+• Unlimited up-to-date advice from our experienced vets

-The cost is £80.11 per year (inc. VAT).
+The cost is £90.00 per year (inc. VAT).
 Call us for more information.

 Equine MOT Services